コノム konomu's notebook

 Emphasis → “How is it Emphasized?”

-Subordination → “Can the Clause Have a Topic?”
+Subordination → “Can The Clause Have a Topic?”

-Topic Presence → “Is the Topic Present?”
+Topic Presence → “Is There a Topic?”

-Topic Position → “Which Part is the Topic?” and “Where is it Placed?”
+Topic Position → “Which Part is The Topic?” and “Where is it Placed?”

 Simplified flowchart